 We may use your personal data to send you direct marketing communications about our insurance products or our related services.
 This may be in the form of email, post, SMS, telephone or targeted online advertisements.

 In most cases our processing of your personal data for marketing purposes is based on our legitimate interests, although in some cases (such as where required by law) may be based on your consent.
-You have a right to prevent direct marketing of any form at any time - this can be exercised by following the opt-out links in electronic communications or by contacting us using the details set out in Section 12.
+You have a right to oppose from receiving direct marketing of any form at any time - by following the opt-out links in electronic communications or by contacting us using the details set out in Section 12.

 We take steps to limit direct marketing to a reasonable and proportionate level and to send you communications which we believe may be of interest or relevance to you, based on the information we have about you.